invidian/secure-and-reproducible-arch-linux/README.md

 This guide has the following goals:
 - Automate secure installation of Arch Linux.
 - Document security best practices and processes around performing backups, using YubiKeys, operating Secure Boot etc. in a single place.
+- Provide optimal security against unauthorized access to online services you use.
+- Provide optimal security against unauthorized access to data on your devices.

 This guide is mainly targets developers and systemd administrators using Linux as daily operating system on their workstations, which either use or would like to use Arch Linux.